 Experiential Learning at Clayton State University provides students with opportunities to create durable and meaningful connections between education and all other aspects of life.
 Students complement their academic learning with practical experience in a work setting related to their programs of study or career goals.
 Experiential learning benefits the local community by encouraging cooperation between the University and area organizations while providing the regional employment community with better prepared employees.

 Experiential Learning includes cooperative education, internships, applied learning, service learning, and volunteerism.
-Many programs of study offer credit for experiential learning.
+Most programs of study offer credit for experiential learning, and may include experiential learning as a degree requirement.
 Students should refer to specific program requirements regarding required and optional internships.
 Students who do not earn credit may receive non-credit transcript documentation for participating in cooperative education or internship.

-Students interested in cooperative education and/or internships should work with their academic advisors and the Office of Experiential Learning (TEC-105, 770-960-4279).
+Students interested in cooperative education and/or internships should work with their academic advisors and the Office of Experiential Learning (ADM-28, 770-960-4186).

 Students must have met the following minimum standards to be eligible for participation in Experiential Learning: